 - Metal Gear Solid: Special Missions was, in America and Japan, simply a (literal) mission pack spinoff to the original MGS.
 Unfortunately, for reasons known only to Konami, they added a disc-check onto the European versions, requiring players to own Metal Gear Solid for the game to boot.
 Doubly-unfortunately, the disc check doesn't work on certain PS2 models and most PS3 ones, rendering European copies of Special Missions unplayable on those consoles.

 - Metal Gear Solid: Portable Ops was followed by Portable Ops Plus, a stand-alone expansion that focused on adding more multiplayer modes and character types from other MGS games in addition to those featured in the original MPO.

 Turn-based Strategy/ 4 X

-- Civilization V also has an expansion pack called Gods and Kings.
+- Civilization V also has two expansion packs - Gods and Kings and Brave New World.

 - Syndicate has a single expansion pack called American Revolt.
 It is notably quite difficult.